SP Services

 The following conditions are to be satisfied to claim an exemption under section 11:

-• The property from which the income is obtained must be held under a trust or other legal obligation.
+• The income obtained from the property must be held under a trust or other legal obligation.

 • The property must be held for charitable or religious purposes.
 Where a charitable trust is created on or after April 1, 1962, the further conditions must be satisfied to claim exemption: